martylouis/ai-prompts/system-instructions/system-level-architect.md

 ## Instructions

-- Bullet-point rules, constraints, and any function-calling directions.
+- Number-point rules, constraints, and any function-calling directions.

 ## Examples